-Owing to the gains made by these west-coast ports in recent years, the volume and share of traffic directed to Thunder Bay has largely been declining.
-Although the port saw a 6.4% decrease in rail shipments in the first half, it still ranked as the second largest destination for export grain, receiving 2.5 million tonnes against 2.7 million tonnes for the same period a year earlier.
+Owing to the gains made by the west-coast ports in recent years, the volume and share of traffic directed to Thunder Bay has largely been declining.
+Although the port saw a 9.2% decrease in rail shipments in the first nine months of the crop year, it still ranked as the second largest destination for export grain, receiving 3.3 million tonnes against 3.7 million tonnes for the same period a year earlier.
 In contrast, rail shipments to Churchill increased by 33.5%, climbing to 598,800 tonnes from 448,600 tonnes.
-This translated into a marginally greater share for the period, which increased to 4.4% from 3.3% a year earlier.
+Buoyed in part by the first movements of canola and peas in three years, this translated into a marginally greater share for the port, 3.0% as compared to 2.2% a year earlier.